 The Big Explosives Experimental Facility (BEEF) is a hydrodynamic test facility located at the Nevada National Security Site (NNSS), about 65 miles northwest of Las Vegas.
-BEEF provides data, through explosive experiments, to support the Stockpile Stewardship Program, along with a variety of new experimental programs that expand the nations's nonnuclear experiement capabilities.
-[Download DOE brochure about BEEF]
+BEEF provides data, through explosive experiments, to support the Stockpile Stewardship Program, along with a variety of new experimental programs that expand the nation's nonnuclear experiment capabilities.

 The Big Explosives Experimental Facility (BEEF) is a hydrodynamic testing facility, located at the Department of Energy's Nevada Test Site in Area 4, about 95 miles northwest of Las Vegas, Nevada.
 This area, within the Nuclear Test Zone, occupies 41 square kilometers (16 square miles) near the center of the Yucca Flat basin.
 Area 4 was the site of five atmospheric nuclear tests conducted between 1952 and 1957.
 From the mid-1970s through 1991, a total of 35 underground nuclear tests were conducted in Area 4, mainly in the northeast corner.
 Two of these tests involved the simultaneous detonation of multiple devices in the same emplacement hole.